permguard/.github/profile/README.md

 [Watch the video on YouTube](https://youtu.be/cH_boKCpLQ8?si=i1fWFHT5kxQQJoYN)

-**Permguard** is an Open Source Zero-Trust Auth* Provider for cloud-native, edge, and multi-tenant apps, decoupled from application code and leveraging `Policy-as-Code` for centralized, scalable permission management.
+**Permguard** is an Open Source ZTAuth* Provider for cloud-native, edge, and multi-tenant apps, decoupled from application code and leveraging `Policy-as-Code` for centralized, scalable permission management.

 This repository contains markdown files for the **Permguard** project.